yakivy/jam/README.md

 ```
 ### Brew types
 - `jam.brew` - injects constructor arguments if they are provided in `this`, otherwise throws an error
-- `jam.tree.brew` - injects constructor arguments if they are provided in `this` or recursively brews them
+- `jam.brewRec` - injects constructor arguments if they are provided in `this` or recursively brews them

-### Brew function
-If the constructor cannot be resolved automatically or you just need to create an object with an arbitrary function, it is possible to use brew with argument:
+- `jam.brewWith` - injects lambda arguments if they are provided in `this`, otherwise throws an error, especially useful when constructor cannot be resolved automatically:
 ```scala
 class PasswordValidator(databaseAccess: DatabaseAccess, salt: String) object PasswordValidator {